StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE TABLE.md

 Description

-You can specify the start and end value in `START()` and `END()` and the time unit or partitioning granunity in `EVERY()` to create multiple partitions at a time.
+You can specify the start and end values in `START()` and `END()` and the time unit or partitioning granularity in `EVERY()` to create multiple partitions at a time.

-- The partitioning column can be of a date or integer type, and the data type of values in `START()` and `END()`, and `EVERY()` must be the same as the data type of partitioning column.
+- The partitioning column can be of a date or integer type.
+The data type of values in `START()`, `END()`, and `EVERY()` must be the same as the data type of the partitioning column.
-- The partitioning column is of a data type, you need to use the `INTERVAL` keyword to specify the date interval.
+- If the partitioning column is of a date type, you need to use the `INTERVAL` keyword to specify the time interval.
 You can specify the time unit as hour (since v3.0), day, week, month, or year.
 The naming conventions of partitions are the same as those for dynamic partitions.

 For more information, see [Data distribution](../../../table_design/Data_distribution.md).